 The editor of The Times, a member of the upper echelons of the British establishment by virtue of his position, was George Geoffrey Dawson.
 He was certainly aware that prime minister Lloyd George, foreign secretary Lord Balfour, and other Cabinet ministers favoured the Zionist cause.
 It was no secret, either, that a conference had been convened in London by the English Zionist Federation for Sunday, 20 May, 1917.

-No doubt to their disappointment, Alexander and Montefiore did not find their letter in the correspondence columns on Friday 18 May.
+No doubt to their disappointment, Alexander and Montefiore did not find their letter in the correspondence columns of The Times on Friday 18 May.
 Nor did it appear in the Saturday edition.
-The Zionist conference duly took place on the Sunday.
+On the Sunday the Zionist conference duly took place.
 As it got under way, Weizmann made a momentous announcement.
 "I am authorized to state in this assembly that His Majesty's Government is ready to support our plans".
 For the first time Weizmann declared publicly that the Zionists could rely upon British support and protection during their progress towards their final aim – "the creation of a Jewish Commonwealth in Palestine".